 Our pharmacy residencies create an environment conducive to developing the clinical skills of pharmacy students, residents, and pharmacists to provide optimal pediatric pharmacy care.

-We have three fellowships accepting applications now and offering opportunities for clinical and/or basic science training of the first caliber.
+We have 3 fellowships accepting applications now and offering opportunities for clinical and/or basic science training of the first caliber.

 Surgery Research Fellowships

-Our pediatric urology fellows complete one year of clinical training and one year of basic science research to prepare them to make a difference in an academic medicine setting.
+Our pediatric urology fellows complete 1 year of clinical training and 1 year of basic science research to prepare them for a career in academic pediatric urology.